 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Smoked sardines are mostly seen living in cans, and honestly, smoked sardines are fabulous that way—the teeny bones break down so much you can eat them once the fish rests in oil a while.
-Here's how to make your own homemade version, which, once marinated in olive oil a few weeks, is far better than any canned product.
+Here's how to make your own homemade version, which once marinated in olive oil for a few weeks, is far better than any canned product.

-Make the brine by putting all the ingredients above (except the sardines) into a pot, bring it to a boil and turn off the heat.
+Make the brine by putting all the ingredients above (except the sardines) into a pot; bring it to a boil and then turn off the heat.
 Stir to combine and cover, then let come to room temperature.

 Let the sardines soak in the fridge for 12 hours or overnight.
 Do not let them soak longer, or they will become very salty.

 Take your sardines out of the brine, rinse under cold water quickly, then pat dry.
-Let them dry on a rack in a breezy, cool place or run a fan on them for at least 30 minutes.
-I do an hour.
+Let them dry on a rack in a breezy, cool place or run a fan on them for at least 30 minutes to an hour.
 Be sure to turn your fish over once.
 This forms a layer called the pellicle on the outside of the fish that helps the smoke adhere to the meat.

 Once the sardines look dry and shiny, put them in the smoker as far away from the heat as you can.
-I smoke sardines very slowly for 4-5 hours over almond wood.
+Smoke sardines very slowly for 4 to 5 hours over almond wood.
 You could use any hardwood, such as maple or hickory or apple.
 Do not use pine.

-The goal is to gently cook the sardines to an internal temperature of about 140 degrees.
-You must do this slowly so the smoke can penetrate the fish and so that the oils in the sardines -- a huge source of healthy omega-3 fatty acids -- do not weep out of the meat.
+The goal is to gently cook the sardines to an internal temperature of about 140 F. You must do this slowly so the smoke can penetrate the fish and so that the oils in the sardines—a huge source of healthy omega-3 fatty acids—do not weep out of the meat.